 This sounds counterintuitive, but kids need to experience a failure to gain confidence.
 Your first instinct might be to protect them from failure, so they don’t get discouraged.
 But this can backfire and lead kids to give up when things don’t work out right away.

 Instead, encourage kids to keep trying even when things don’t come easily.
-This teaches them that perseverance and practice are the most critical ingredients to success.
+This teaches them that perseverance and practice are the most critical ingredients to success and resiliency.

 #2: Encourage Kids to Learn New Things